 How to apply

 - Book an appointment with an advisor to discuss your financial situation and present documentation that supports your financial need.
 To schedule an appointment, contact Student Connect.
-(If filling out the email form, select “Emergency Student Loan Appointment” as the subject.)
+Be sure to accept the appointment in your calendar and check your Spam folder in case our message is not making it to your inbox.
+(If filling out the email form, select “Emergency Funding Appointments” as the subject.)

-- Evidence of ability to repay emergency student loan within three months (e.g. upcoming government student loan disbursement, pay slips, letter of employment)
+- On the day of your appointment, bring along your ONEcard as well as evidence of your ability to repay the emergency loan within six months (e.g., upcoming government student loan disbursement, pay slips, letter of employment).

-If your application is approved by your advisor at your consultation session, you will receive a same-day cash payment.
+If your application is approved by your advisor at your consultation session, you will be given the option to receive your loan via same-day e-transfer or same-day cash payment.
 Cash payments are disbursed on the third floor of the Administration Building, at the Financial Services office.

 Repaying your loan